Self Contrastive Learning for Session-based Recommendation: Preliminaries

-Contrastive learning is introduced to pull the representation of an anchor sample and the representations of its corresponding positive sample pairs closer while simultaneously pushing the representations of the negative sample pairs away \cite{gao2021simcse}.
-For instance, in the field of information retrieval, the anchor vector is commonly the representation of a query, while the positive and negative samples are the relevant and irrelevant documents to the query, respectively \cite{xiong2021approximate,10.1145/3397271.3401075,10.1145/3539813.3545139}.
-Here we introduce a specific CL method known as \textsc{InfoNCE}, which is commonly used in recommendation systems \cite{xie2020contrastive,xie2022contrastive,duorec2022,xia_self-supervised_2021-1}, and two metrics (\ie alignment and uniformity) \cite{10.5555/3524938.3525859} to evaluate the quality of learned representations.

-\paragraph{\textbf{Noise Contrastive Estimation}} \textsc{InfoNCE} \cite{oord2018representation}, where NCE stands for Noise Contrastive Estimation, is a type of contrastive loss function.
+\paragraph{\textbf{Contrastive Learning.}} Contrastive learning aims to pull the representation of an anchor sample and the representations of its corresponding positive sample pairs closer while simultaneously pushing the representations of the negative sample pairs away \cite{gao2021simcse}. \textsc{InfoNCE} \cite{oord2018representation}, where NCE stands for Noise Contrastive Estimation, is a type of contrastive loss function commonly used in recommendation systems \cite{xie2020contrastive,xie2022contrastive,duorec2022,xia_self-supervised_2021-1}.
 Formally, let $\va$ denote an anchor representation and $\mathcal{X} \triangleq \{\vx_1, \ldots, \vx_{n-1}, \vx_{n}\}$ denote the set of negative representations ($1 \leq k \leq n-1$) and one positive representation ($k=n$) with respect to $\va$, the \textsc{InfoNCE} loss is defined as:

 where $f$ can be approximated by a real-valued scoring function and typically a function of the cosine similarity is used.